-Whoever has Instagram, Snapchat, Facebook, or whatever app there is that we use to socialise and share our lives into, has definitely used a filter, at least once, to take a selfie.
+Whoever has Instagram, Snapchat, Facebook, or whatever app there is that we use to socialise and share our lives into, has definitely used a filter, at least once.

 As a person who is not fond of make-ups, I am not a fan of filters too.
 Yet mind you, seeing my face having those little, and not really cute pimps, I open my photo editing app and start erasing those hints of stress and age.
 Because who really desires on revealing your bare face, with lots of flaws, to thousands of people?
 [Unless you look like Anne Hathaway (because even when you’ll have wrinkles and pimples, you’ll still look gorgeous.
 Haha)]